wkorando/presentations/lightning-in-a-jar/leyden.md

 ![](images/leyden-jar.jpg)

-Named after a Leyden jar, which stored an electrical charge, and was the first capacitor.
+Named after a Leyden jar (like JAR, Get it?!), which stored an electrical charge.

+Fun fact: was the first capacitor.

 VV